Our Staff

 As part of the primary care team the Advanced Nurse Practitioner works alongside the GP's to manage minor illness and injury.
 She is able to take your history, carry out a clinical assessment, make a diagnosis and prescribe appropriate medicines.
 She also provides health care advice and information and does practice nursing with a special interest in Diabetes.

-PA's and CP's are trained health professionals who provide crucial support to doctors and have regular direct contact with patients.
-Physician associates work under the direct supervision of a doctor and carry out many similar tasks, including the examination, diagnosis, management and care of patients.
+CP's are trained health professionals who provide crucial support to doctors and have regular direct contact with patients.
+CP's work under the direct supervision of a doctor and carry out many similar tasks, including the examination, diagnosis, management and care of patients.

 Male